-If you press the triangle above the shutter release button, the bar with the settings ONLY FOR THE PICTURES will appear.
+If you press the triangle above the shutter release button, the bar with the settings ONLY FOR THE IMAGES appears.
 The bar can be moved from right to left and back again.
-The bar contains several controls that are important for taking pictures.
+The bar contains several controls that are important for taking pictures and the functions (live stacking, star trails etc.).

-Note: All settings that you make in the slider bar are saved.
+Note: All settings in the slider bar are saved.
 If you exit the app and restart it, the values you last used will be set again.